ASHIK11ab/Data-structures-algorithms-in-CPP/README.md

 ## Stack Using Arrays

-- In this branch we will implement the stack data structure in C++.
+- In this branch we will implement the stack data structure in C++ using arrays.
-- Stack follows Last In First Out (FIFO) principle.
+- Stack follows Last In First Out (LIFO) principle.

 | &emsp;&emsp;&emsp;Table of contents |
 | --- |